 Learn about the components of a product card in e‑commerce and the purpose of each component.
 You will also see examples of what makes a product card a selling one and conversion-friendly.
 This guide is almost universal: these product card best practices will be relevant for Shopify, Amazon, Woocommerce, Flipkart, and other platforms and online catalogues.
 However, each platform has its nuances — consider them when displaying your online store.

-1. What a Product Card in E‑commerce Is
+- What Is a Product Card in E‑commerce?

-4. How to Make Product Cards for Shopify, WooCommerce, Amazon, Flipkart, etc.
+- How to Write Product Card Descriptions for Shopify, WooCommerce, Amazon, Flipkart, etc.

 A product card, also known as a web page with product information, typically contains photos and descriptions of the product, price, and an order button.
 Depending on the niche and product complexity, additional options may appear on the page: size range, delivery terms, payment options, and quick purchase.
 The page is interactive — you can click on buttons and photos, and add products to the cart or favorites.